Nectura/vp9-transcode/README.md

 # vp9-transcode
-Simple two-pass anime transcoder to VP9
+Simple two-pass anime transcoder to VP9 for Windows using ffmpeg